-Appointment Requirements: be eligible for appointment as Mobility Instructors, dates must requirements . (a) meet the qualifications for appointment as a Certificated Master/Mistress; (b) (c) be fluent in Cantonese; and have completed or be prepared to undergo a training course for mobility instructors recognised by the Permanent Secretary.
-Type of Work: (a) (b) to provide training in orientation and mobility instruction to students with visual impairment; and to perform such other duties as may be required
+To be eligible for appointment as Mobility Instructors, candidates must

+- (a) meet the qualifications for appointment as a Certificated Master/Mistress; - (b) be fluent in Cantonese; and - (c) have completed or be prepared to undergo a training course for mobility instructors recognised by the Permanent Secretary.

-(b) to perform such other duties as may be required.
+- (a) to provide training in orientation and mobility instruction to students with visual impairment; and - (b) to perform such other duties as may be required.